-- 7F2 Has satisfied the following criteria: - 7F2.1 Has satisfactorily completed 700 hours of training and experience, including a minimum of 200 hours of classroom and laboratory training, in basic radionuclide handling techniques applicable to the medical use of unsealed radioactive material requiring a written directive.
-The training must include: - (1) Classroom and laboratory training in the following areas: - (a) Radiation physics and instrumentation; - (b) Radiation protection; - (c) Mathematics pertaining to the use and measurement of radioactivity; - (d) Chemistry of radioactive material for medical use; and - (e) Radiation biology:
+- 7F2.1 Has completed 700 hours of training and experience, including a minimum of 200 hours of classroom and laboratory training, in basic radionuclide handling techniques applicable to the medical use of unsealed radioactive material requiring a written directive.
+The training and experience must include: - (1) Classroom and laboratory training in the following areas: - (a) Radiation physics and instrumentation; - (b) Radiation protection; - (c) Mathematics pertaining to the use and measurement of radioactivity; - (d) Chemistry of radioactive material for medical use; and - (e) Radiation biology;

-- (2) Work experience, under the supervision of an authorized user who meets the requirements of 7F4, or 7F, or equivalent Agreement State or NRC requirements.
-A supervising authorized user, who meets the requirements in 7F2.1, must also have experience in administering dosages in the same dosage category or categories (i.e., 7F2.1(2)(f)) as the individual requesting authorized user status.
-The work experience must involve: - (a) Ordering, receiving, and unpacking radioactive materials safely and performing the related radiation surveys; - (b) Performing quality control procedures on instruments used to determine the activity of dosages and performing checks for proper operation of survey meters; - (c) Calculating, measuring, and safely preparing patient or human research subject dosages;

-- (d) Using administrative controls to prevent a misadministration involving the use of unsealed radioactive material: - (e) Using procedures to contain spilled radioactive material safely and using proper decontamination procedures;

-- (f) Administering dosages of radioactive drugs to patients or human research subjects involving a minimum of 3 cases in each of the following categories for which the individual is requesting authorized user status: - Oral administration of less than or equal to 1.22 GBq (33 mCi) of Na I-131 for which a written directive is required; - (ii) Oral administration of greater than 1.22 GBq (33 mCi) of Na I-131 for which a written directive is required [experience with at least 3 cases in 7F2.1(2)(f)(ii) also satisfies the requirement in category 7F2.1(2)(f)(i)]; - (iii) Parenteral administration of any beta emitter, or a photonemitting radionuclide with a photon energy less than 150 keV, for which a written directive is required;
+- (2) Work experience, under the supervision of an authorized user who meets the requirements of Appendix 7P, 7F, or equivalent Agreement State or NRC requirements.
+A supervising authorized user, who meets the requirements in 7F2, must also have experience in administering dosages in the same dosage category or categories (i.e., 7F2.1(2)(f)) as the individual requesting authorized user status.
+The work experience must involve: - (a) Ordering, receiving, and unpacking radioactive materials safely and performing the related radiation surveys; - Performing quality control procedures on instruments used to determine the activity of dosages and performing checks for proper operation of survey meters; - (c) Calculating, measuring, and safely preparing patient or human research subject dosages; - (d) Using administrative controls to prevent a medical event involving the use of unsealed radioactive material; - (e) Using procedures to contain spilled radioactive material safely and using proper decontamination procedures; - and - (f) Administering dosages of radioactive drugs to patients or human research subjects from the three categories in 7F2.1(2)(f).
+Radioactive drugs containing radionuclides in categories not included in 7F2.1(2)(f) are regulated under 7.62.
+This work experience must involve a minimum of three cases in each of the following categories for which the individual is requesting authorized user status: - Oral administration of less than or equal to 1.22 gigabecquerels (33 millicuries) of sodium iodide I-131, for which a written directive is required; - (ii) Oral administration of greater than 1.22 gigabecquerels (33 millicuries) of sodium iodide I-131;2 - Parenteral administration of any radioactive drug that contains a radionuclide that is primarily used for its electron emission, beta radiation characteristics, alpha radiation characteristics, or photon energy less than 150 keV, for which a written directive is required;